 As I struggle with finding time to fit everything in, swimming with the whale sharks has taught me a few things.
 Their whole lives are about feeding.
 They swim, feed, produce young, and repeat.

 I realize the daily mechanics of writing my book can wait until summer when I am away from classes for three months.
 Since I will be writing about leisure, participating in summer leisure activities will provide me more content in which to use for the book.
 There is no hurry to write and publish this project.
 But it will get done.

 Read here about my renewed blogging inspiration.

-To help with my renewed zest for blogging, I joined two Facebook groups.
-Midlife Blogger’s Association focuses on blogging about midlife issues, while assisting with blog promotion and social networking.
-Another similar group, Blog, Share, Learn focuses on blog promotion and improvement.
-Within these groups are committed bloggers, writers, artists and photographers who take their work seriously, and have fun while doing so.
+To help with my renewed zest for blogging, I joined a Facebook group, Blog, Share, Learn which focuses on blog promotion and improvement.
+Within this group are committed bloggers, writers, artists and photographers who take their work seriously, and have fun while doing so.

 What Swimming with Whale Sharks Taught Me

 Swim slowly through life and enjoy the journey.
 Things done well take time.
 There is no hurry for excellence, because it will manifest itself when work is carefully crafted.
 Patience really is a virtue.

 Take time for leisure for continued growth and motivation to succeed.
 Try new things, have fun and do it with passion and gusto.
 Be open to new ideas and accept the sense of adventure… and prepare to be exhilarated!